agronholm/anyio/docs/threads.rst

 to the calling asynchronous task.

 When calling asynchronous code from worker threads, context is again copied to the task that calls the target function in the event loop thread.
-Note, however, that this **does not work** on asyncio when running on Python 3.6.

 Adjusting the default maximum worker thread count
 -------------------------------------------------